ssilverman/QNEthernet/README.md

 * All four address-setting functions (IP, subnet mask, gateway, DNS) do nothing unless the system has been initialized.

-## Additional functions not in the Arduino API
+## Additional functions and features not in the Arduino API

 _QNEthernet_ defines functions that don't exist in the Arduino API as it's currently defined.
 (See: